sommaalessandra/IntelliFlowTwin/README.md

 The python module in the repository is designed to be able to interact and coordinate these components.
 For the case study under analysis, this module was configured to simulate urban traffic loops.
 Using the developed libraries, the process of recording and communicating data is followed in a fully simulated manner.

-At present, an Eclipse SUMO module for traffic simulation has been integrated into the platform in such a way as to implement the specific case study described below.
+At present, an [Eclipse SUMO](https://eclipse.dev/sumo/) module for traffic simulation has been integrated into the platform in such a way as to implement the specific case study described below.
+SUMO is a suite that provides support for the creation, execution and evaluation of traffic simulations.
+Among the various support tools are functions for network import and modification, algorithms for route calculation, emission map generators, etc.

 ## Case Study
 UrbanDigitalTwin was born from the study and development of a solution for a specific case study.
 This case concerns the traffic management of two neighbourhoods in the city of Bologna.
 Starting from the SUMO repository of simulation scenarios, the scenario of two neighbourhoods of Bologna was considered, named after the main streets that distinguish them, namely "via Costa" and "via Pasubio".
 These data, combined with real measurements of Bologna's traffic, give room for the construction of a Digital Twin model.